Skeleton Clustering: Dimension-Free Density-based Clustering: Density-Based Edge Weights Construction

-~~~The estimations of the FD and the TD involve the use of the projected kernel density estimation, for which the type of kernel and the bandwidth need to be specified.
-Similar to the usual KDE, the kernel function does not affect the final performance much, so by default we use the Gaussian kernel in all of our experiments.
-It is worth noting that using the uniform kernel can save some computation since it has a compact support, but empirically we find using the Gaussian kernel leads to better final clustering results.
-In what follows, we focus on the bandwidth selection.
+\begin{remark} The estimations of the FD and the TD involve the use of the projected kernel density estimation, and we discuss the choices of kernel and the bandwidth selections for kernel density estimations in Appendix \ref{sec::bandwidth}.
+By default, we use the Gaussian kernel with the normal scale bandwidth selector (NS) \citep{Chacon2011} for the best empirical results.

-It is known that the bandwidth is a pivotal parameter that can significantly affect the estimation result of a kernel density estimator.
-In Figure~\ref{sec::comp}, we conduct a simulation using the Yinyang data ($d = 1000$; see Section~\ref{sec::YY} for more details) and compare the performance of three common bandwidth selectors: the normal scale bandwidth (NS) \citep{Chacon2011}, the least-squared cross-validation (LSCV) \citep{hlscv1, hlscv2}, and the plug-in approach (PI) \citep{wand1994multivariate}.
-We allow each edge to have its own bandwidth.

-We found that the NS performs reliably well while the others may have unstable performance.
-As a result, we recommend using the NS as the default bandwidth selector.
-Additionally, since the FD and TD are both 1-dimensional density, in practice we can examine the estimated density long the central line to determine if we are oversmoothing or undersmoothing and manually adjust the bandwidth.

-In addition to different bandwidth selectors, we also study how the bandwidth should depend on the sample size for clustering purpose.
-In $1$-dimensional data, the normal scale bandwidth agrees with Silverman's rule of thumb \citep{silverman1986density} giving the bandwidth as $h = \frac{4}{3} \hat{\sig} n_{loc}^{-1/5}$, where $\hat{\sig}$ is the standard deviation of the sample used in the edge weight calculation, and $n_{loc}$ the number of sample points used.
-Empirically we tested the clustering performance with FD and TD calculated under bandwidth with rates on $n_{loc}$ from $-1/3$ to $-1/10$ (see Appendix \ref{sec::bandrate}).
-We found that the clustering performance with FD and TD generally stays stable with varying bandwidth rates, although a larger bandwidth (slower rate than $O\big(n_{loc}^{-1/5}\big)$) may give better clustering results with TD when the dimension of the data is high.